Dean A. Connor: Sun Life Financial

 Connor joined Sun Life in 2006 as Executive Vice-President with responsibility for the Company's United Kingdom and Reinsurance operations, strategic international activities and corporate functions.
 He was appointed President of Sun Life's Canadian operations in 2008.

 In 2010, Connor became Chief Operating Officer with executive responsibility for Sun Life’s Canadian and United Kingdom operations, MFS Investment Management, Corporate Marketing, Human Resources, Information Technology and other shared business services.

-Connor was appointed Sun Life's President and Chief Executive Officer on December 1, 2011, and is also a member of the Company’s Board of Directors.
+Connor served as Sun Life’s President and Chief Executive Officer from 2011 to 2021.
+Connor was named Canada’s Outstanding CEO of the Year for 2017 based on his outstanding efforts in Vision and Leadership, Corporate Performance, Global Competitiveness, Innovation and Social Responsibility.

+Canada Pension Plan Investments

+Connor was appointed to the Board of Directors of the Canada Pension Plan Investments in August 2021, and was appointed Chairperson of its Board in October 2023.

 Philanthropy/Associations

+Connor serves as Chair of the Board of Trustees of University Health Network, Canada’s largest academic health sciences centre.

-Connor is on the board of directors of the Business Council of Canada, a Trustee for the University Health Network in Toronto and a member of the Ivey Business School Advisory Board and the Asia Business Leaders Advisory Council.
-He served on the board of directors of the Canadian Life and Health Insurance Association, and chaired Toronto Rehabilitation Institute’s $100 million "Where Incredible Happens" campaign.
-Connor has been involved for many years with United Way of Canada and was the Chair of the 2017 United Way Campaign for Toronto and York Region.
+Connor has previously served on the boards of the Business Council of Canada, Trillium Gift of Life Network, Roy Thompson and Massey Hall, the Canadian Life and Health Insurance Association, and the Asia Business Leaders Advisory Council.

+He chaired Toronto Rehabilitation Institute’s $100 million "Where Incredible Happens" campaign.
+Connor has been involved for many years with United Way of Canada, including the current Inclusive and Local Economic Opportunity (ILEO) project, and was the Chair of the 2017 United Way Campaign for Toronto and York Region.